The School of Physics runs a range of activities for school students and teachers, the general public and our alumni and friends.

-Programs run by the School include:
+Programs run by the Schools include:

-- in-school and on-campus demonstration lectures for primary and secondary schools (MUPPETS, WARP).
+- in-school and on-campus demonstration lectures for primary and secondary schools (MUPPETS, WARP)

 - resources for science teachers

-run by the Astrophysics Group in partnership with the ARC Centre of Excellence for All-Sky Astrophysics, Quantum Victoria and Melbourne Planetarium
+- Telescopes in Schools run by the Astrophysics Group in partnership with the ARC Centre of Excellence for All-Sky Astrophysics, Quantum Victoria and Melbourne Planetarium